mendix/docs/content/refguide/container-widgets.md

 ## 1 Introduction

-Container widgets provide structure to your page's content.
+Structure  widgets provide structure to your page's content.

 * [Layout grid](layout-grid) – gives structure to your pages, has a built-in behavior to show how a page will look like on different devices: